-Given the exceptional rise in demand due to increasing fear from emerging COVID-19 cases around North America, supply chains and fleets are struggling to keep up with HOS regulations while expediting delivery for the most in-demand goods, such as health and sanitation supplies.
+Given the exceptional rise in demand due to increasing fear from emerging COVID-19 cases around North America, supply chains and trucking fleets are struggling to keep up with Hours of Service regulations while expediting delivery for the most in-demand goods, such as health and sanitation supplies.

 In addition to this, the U.S. House of Representatives passed a bipartisan legislative package early this morning in response to the spread of coronavirus.
 The bill includes provisions for paid emergency leave and free testing for COVID-19.